deep-security/aws-config/README.md

 Because Deep Security sits outside of the AWS IAM structure (a/k/a it's not an AWS service), we have the following options:

-1. hard code the credentials inside the AWS Lambda function
+1. hard-code the credentials inside the AWS Lambda function
 1. pass the credentials to the function (current method)
 1. put the credentials somewhere else and provide access to that location to the function